Marisa Howard-Karp, MS

 But there is SO MUCH MORE to this story.

 You have your beautiful child.
-They are still the same person you have loved since you met them.
-It’s just that now you know them better and you can start to understand how to meet their needs in new ways as you make dinner and argue over toothbrushing and tuck in your toddler for the 15th time tonight or blow kisses at the back of your teenager’s head as they ride away on their bike.
+They are still the same person you have always loved.
+And now you know them better and you can understand how to meet their needs in new ways as you make dinner or argue over brushing teeth or tuck in your toddler for the 15th time tonight or blow kisses at the back of your teenager’s head as they ride away on their bike.

 And don’t forget: the only constant is change, and this is especially true with children.
 The disability may not change, but your child’s behaviors and needs and feelings – and your feelings – all will.
 This may feel overwhelming right now, but it won’t feel that way forever.